willibrandon/FileSnap/README.md

 ## Features

 - **Capture Snapshots**: Record the state of files and directories, including metadata and content.
+- **Capture Incremental Snapshots**: Record only the changes (new, modified, or deleted files) since the last snapshot.
 - **Compare Snapshots**: Identify changes between snapshots, including new, modified, and deleted files.
 - **Restore Snapshots**: Restore file system states to a previous snapshot, including file content and metadata.
 - **Optimized Storage**: Uses compression to minimize storage space for snapshots.